kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 51.09 20250907 =

+* Dev: To aid in debugging, non-recommended settings are marked as "Unusual!" in the debug output.

+= 51.08 20250713 =

+* Dev: Add self option to the add_blog_list_input() function.
+* Dev: Add maintenance option to view the _options.

 = 51.07 20250621 =